Last Updated: 09 November, 2025

 DCL (Data Control Language)

-DCL commands are those that deal with the access or permission to the data or database objects in the database.
+DCL commands deal with the access or permission to the data or database objects in the database.
 These are used to grant permission or revoke access to some tables.
 Examples are GRANT, REVOKE, etc.

 TCL (Transaction Control Language)

-There is one more category of SQL commands, called TCL.
+There is one more category of SQL commands, called TCL commands.
 These are used for transactions.
 A transaction consists of one or more SQL statements.
 They work as groups.
-If all statements in the transaction are executed successfully then the transaction is complete.
+If all statements in a transaction are executed successfully the transaction is complete.
 If any of the statements fails, then the whole transaction fails.
 Examples are COMMIT and ROLLBACK.

 Conclusion